 Soda from the store has high fructose corn syrup, chemical flavorings, MSG, chemical colors, and preservatives, that's all!
 Dark colas are high in phosphoric acid which has been linked to bone diseases such as osteoporosis.
 Citrus flavored soft drinks often contain bromide which is harmful to your thyroid.
 Regular soft drinks have been linked to elevated blood pressure.
 Both diet and regular sodas are associated with increased risk for metabolic syndrome: obesity, high blood pressure, diabetes, strokes, and heart disease.
 (See sources for this information below.)

 By the way, a video of exactly how to make kefir soda / water kefir is included in my Real Food for Rookies class!
+(Free at that link.)

 How does homemade soda pop taste?